 A.2 Allowance for responses

 A.2.1 General

-The Assessor are given 120 days after the rating period to lodge ratings with the National Administrator.
+Assessors are given 120 days after the rating period to lodge ratings with the National Administrator.
 The Assessor should allow 10 working days within this 120-day period for a response from the National Administrator.
-The National Administrator then allows a further 10 working days for the Assessor to respond to any queries that arise from quality assurance checks before certification.